DominikPeters/lp-model/README.md

 ### Example 3: quadratic objective function

-The HiGHS solver supports (convex) quadratic objective functions.
+The HiGHS solver supports (convex) quadratic objective functions (as does the [LP format](https://www.ibm.com/docs/en/icos/22.1.1?topic=representation-quadratic-terms-in-lp-file-format) output function).
 Quadratic terms are specified as length-3 arrays, with coefficient followed by the two variables that are being multiplied (which may be the same variable in case of a squared term).
 Here is an example of how to model a quadratic objective function.

 ```javascript
 const x = model.addVar({ name: "x" });